bridgecrew-perf7/Spam-Classification-with-Deployment/README.md

 We have our dataset in the **csv** format .
 The v2 column contains message and v1 contains label.
 We import our data using **pandas** library and save as the dataframe.
+We slice the dataset to make it balanced.

 The message we have in our dataset might not be clean .
 So we have to remove some unwanted stuffs like stopwords (i.e. "just" ,"is","oh","an" ,etc. ) and we also have to reduce the word into the word root form ( i.e. playing,plays,played to play, ). we can do it so by using **Lamatization process**.
 The **NLTK** library provides the tool for that.